In Depth Baby Product Reviews Led by a Pediatrician

 Why Trust GearLab

 The bike trailer team is led by our founder, Dr. Juliet Spurrier.
 Dr. Spurrier is a board-certified pediatrician with two children and an adventurous spirit that inspired a love for versatile bike trailers early on.
 Her children regularly experienced the world and outdoor adventures in a Thule trailer, skiing, biking, and jogging.
 These early experiences and her education helped influence product selection and feature focus.
 Bob Wofford, the Senior Research Analyst, also got in on the action during testing and research.
 Given his lifelong outdoor adventure experience, including mountain biking to work, Bob, a father of 7, is uniquely qualified to determine which features matter the most and why one trailer is better.
-He also performs testing for the kids bike seats and the best baby backpack carriers.
+He also performs testing for the kids bike seats and baby backpack carriers.
 Given the scope of this review, the team is rounded out with Senior Review Editors, Wendy Schmitz (mother of 2), and Abriah Wofford.
 With over 20 years of combined baby product experience and outdoor know-how, the bike trailer review team brings the goods to the table to help you make informed buying decisions for fun early adventurers with your little ones.

 bike trailer - the hamax provides a high quality and comfortable ride for tots.